yankai1996/Negotiation-Website/README.md

 * Safari dropping web socket connection when page not in focus for a while
 * Security for fake socket connection
-* Re-establishing the game when the browser is refreshed